Jegertroppen

-Jegertroppen (Hunter Troop) is an all female special operations forces unit of the Special Operations Commando (Forsvarets Spesialkommando) (FSK) of the Norwegian Special Operation Forces (NORSOF) (Forsvarets Spesialstyrker).
+Jegertroppen (The Ranger Platoon; officially the NORSOC all-female Special Reconnaissance Platoon) is an all-female special operations forces unit of the Norwegian Special Operations Commando (NORSOC) (Norwegian: Forsvarets spesialkommando; FSK), part of the Norwegian Armed Forces Special Operations Command (NORSOCOM) (Norwegian: Forsvarets spesialstyrker; FS).

-Jeger Troop has special reconnaissance (SR) in and around built-up areas as the main focus.
-The troop was initially created as a one-year pilot program in 2014 by FSK that was later extended for another three years and in 2017 was declared a success.
+The Ranger Platoon has special reconnaissance (SR) in and around built-up areas as the main focus.
+The troop was initially created as a one-year pilot program in 2014 by NORSOC that was later extended for another three years and in 2017 was declared a success.
 It is reported to be the world's first all-female special forces unit.

 Background

 The Norwegian Armed Forces has conscription for all males who are liable for compulsory military service from the year they turn 19 years of age, until the end of the year in which they reach the age of 44 which was originally introduced in 1897.
 Following the Second World War, women were allowed to serve as voluntary reservists in 1959, in 1976 this changed to allow entry to regular service in non-combat roles and in 1984 all combat positions became open to women.
 From 2009, all women were obligated to meet the conscription board, the same as males, however military service remained voluntary.
 In January 2015, the law changed to extend conscription to women, making Norway the first NATO member and first European country to make military service compulsory for both sexes.
-The Norwegian Armed Forces have a stated objective of increasing female membership to 20 per cent by 2020.
+The Norwegian Armed Forces have a stated objective of increasing female membership to 20 percent by 2020.

-During the War in Afghanistan, FSK commanders saw an operational need for female operators who would be able to communicate directly with women to gather intelligence and build community relations as male operators were forbidden from speaking to women due to religious and cultural constraints.
-The FSK had been tasked with mentoring the Afghan Ministry of Interior Affairs Crisis Response Unit (CRU-222) based in Kabul and required female advisers for the CRU and also for arrests to take care of women and children.
+During the War in Afghanistan, NORSOC commanders saw an operational need for female operators who would be able to communicate directly with women to gather intelligence and build community relations as male operators were forbidden from speaking to women due to religious and cultural constraints.
+The NORSOC had been tasked with mentoring the Afghan Ministry of Interior Affairs Crisis Response Unit (CRU-222) based in Kabul and required female advisers for the CRU and also for arrests to take care of women and children.
 Women had been eligible for entry into Norwegian Special Operation Forces, against the same male selection criteria, with several making it through the admission process but none had completed the selection phase being unable to compete with the physical strength of the males.